 The program is fully accredited by the Accreditation Council of Graduate Medical Education (ACGME) and the American Board of Medical Genetics and Genomics (AMBGG).

 The Medical Genetics and Genomics Residency is a two-year clinical and research training experience providing physicians with the knowledge and skills necessary for diagnosis, counseling, and management of patients with or at risk for genetic disorders.
 The Residency provides quality healthcare, aligning with OHSU's care model to ensure clinical quality improvement is the foundation of the program.
 The Residency strives to be an active contributor to translational and basic science and a leader and advocate for the specialty of medical genetics and the patients we serve.

-- Ensure competency in the clinical care of pediatric and adult patients with inherited disorders, and metabolic disorders through rotations in varied clinics as well as inpatient consultations.
+- Ensure competency in the clinical care of pediatric and adult patients with or at risk for genetic disorders, and metabolic disorders through rotations in appropriate clinics as well as inpatient consultations.

-- Provide a curriculum to educate residents in current molecular genetics principles and genetic testing analysis.
+- Provide a curriculum to educate residents in current molecular genetics and genomics principles and testing analysis.

-- Provide a foundation for clinical or basic science research in genetics to foster future interest in research and pursuit of an academic career.
+- Provide a foundation for clinical and/or basic science research in genetics to foster future interest in research and pursuit of an academic career.

 - Educate tomorrow's clinical genetics professionals in an interdisciplinary environment, in order to meet the population's need for clinical genetics care.